 When you run this tool, a log is created at C:\Windows\Logs\CBS\CBS.log.
 This process takes around 15 minutes or more depending on the level of corruption.

 While the chances are less, if your Windows Update client is already broken, you will be prompted to use a running Windows installation as the repair source or use a Windows side-by-side folder from a network share, as the source of the files.
-In this case, you will need to run advanced command instead to repair a broken Windows Update:
+In this case, you will need to run an advanced command instead to repair a broken Windows Update:

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess